TS552 - Measuring equipment Vevor - Free user manual and instructions

 Note:

-- When connecting the transmitter in a live circuit, adhere to local and natural safety codes.
-To avoid electric shock, do not touch any naked conductor hand or skin.
+- When connecting the transmitter in a live circuit, adhere to local and national safety codes.
+To avoid electric shock, do not touch any naked conductor with hand or skin.

 Figure 8

-Tracing and locating of lines, sockets, switches and junctions in house installations circuits (one-pole application)
+Tracing and locating of lines, sockets, switches and junctions in house installation circuits (one-pole application)

 Requirements:

-In the one-pole application, lateral circuit branches can also be trac
+In the one-pole application, lateral circuit branches can also be traced.

 Note: